-Note: For more information on the OOF Condition, please see Section 4.3.2.2.
+NOTE: For more information on the OOF Condition, refer to Section 5.3.2.2.

 Bit 2 - LOF (Change in LOF Condition) Interrupt Enable

 This Read/Write bit-field allows the user to enable or disable the Change in Loss-of-Frame (LOF) status interrupt.
 Setting this bit-field to "1" enables this interrupt.
 Setting this bit-field to "0" disables this interrupt.